SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Introduction

 \mypar{(1) Efficient pattern-sharing assessment (\S\ref{sec:clustering})} \sys captures state sharing per partial match using a new abstraction called \emph{pattern-sharing degree}~(PSD).
 PSD keeps track of how different patterns share a partial match in terms of overlapping sub-patterns and enables efficient lookup of this information for an exponentially growing set of partial matches.
 The structure of the PSD is derived from the pattern execution plan.
 At runtime, \sys relies on this structure to cluster the generated partial matches and, through a bitmap-based index, enables their retrieval in constant time. \looseness=-1

 \tinyskip \mypar{(2) Efficient cost model for state selection (\S\ref{sec:cost_model})} For each partial match, \sys examines its contribution to all patterns and its computational overhead, which determines the processing latency.
-To achieve this, \sys maintains a cost model to estimate the number of complete matches that each partial match may generate, as well as the runtime and memory footprint caused by it. \sys updates the cost model incrementally and facilitates a lookup of the contribution and consumption per partial match in constant time. \looseness = -1
+To achieve this, \sys maintains a cost model to estimate the number of complete matches that each partial match may generate, as well as the runtime and memory footprint caused by it. \sys updates the cost model incrementally and facilitates a lookup of the contribution and the overhead per partial match in constant time. \looseness = -1

-\tinyskip \mypar{(3) State reduction problem formulation and optimization (\S\ref{sec:problem} and \S\ref{sec:shedding})} We formulate the problem of satisfying latency bounds in pattern evaluation as a \emph{state reduction} problem: Upon exhausting a latency bound, \sys selects a set of partial matches for further processing based on a multi-objective optimization problem. \sys limits the overhead of solving this problem by lifting the pattern-sharing degree and the cost model to a coarse granularity by clustering, and by employing a greedy approximation strategy for the multi-objective optimization space.
+\tinyskip \mypar{(3) State reduction problem formulation (\S\ref{sec:problem}) and its optimization (\S\ref{sec:shedding})} We formulate the problem of satisfying latency bounds in pattern evaluation as a \emph{state reduction} problem: Upon exhausting a latency bound, \sys selects a set of partial matches for further processing based on a multi-objective optimization problem. \sys limits the overhead of solving this problem by a \emph{hierarchical selection} lifting the pattern-sharing degree and the cost model to a coarse granularity by clustering, and by employing a greedy approximation strategy for the multi-objective optimization space.

 \tinyskip We have implemented \textbf{\sys} in C++ and Python with 3,500 LoC. \sys has been evaluated (\S\ref{sec:experiments}) for three applications that rely on pattern matching, i.e., complex event processing (CEP) over event streams, online analytical processing (OLAP) with \mreg queries, and GraphRAG.
 In a comprehensive experimental evaluation with real-world data, we observe that \sys achieves a recall of 95\%, 93\%, and 72\% for shared-pattern matching in CEP, OLAP, and GraphRAG applications, when enforcing a bound of 50\% of the average processing latency.
-Compared to existing state management strategies, \sys significantly improves recall by $11.25 \times$ for CEP, $2.4\times$ for OLAP, and $2.1\times$ for GraphRAG.
+Compared to the existing state management strategies, \sys significantly improves recall by $11.25 \times$ for CEP, $2.4\times$ for OLAP, and $2.1\times$ for GraphRAG.